-I've been using CCleaner for years on both my PC (HP laptop with Windows 10) and Mac (MacBook Pro with macOS 10.13 High Sierra).
+I’ve been using CCleaner for years on both my PC (HP laptop with Windows 10) and Mac (MacBook Pro with macOS 10.13 High Sierra).
+Above is the main screen of CCleaner on my Mac.

 When I heard the news that the program had been hacked and more than 2 million users were at risk, I was absolutely shocked, just like you.